aam-007/bengal-election-2026/README.md

 ## Acknowledgments

 - Election Commission of India (ECI) for providing the 2021 election data
-- The open-source community for the tools and libraries used in this project
+- The open-source community for the tools and libraries used in this project.